SenseStageTeam/sensestage_documentation/_minibee/assigning-a-minibee-configuration-via-osc.md

 - On Linux and OSX from the commandline with `pydongui.py`
 - On Windows you can start it by double clicking on the file `start_pydon.bat`

-In the window you have to configure a few settings:
+In the user interface you have to configure a few settings:

 * select mode (OSC)
 * select usb port
-    * on Linux: something like: `/dev/ttySUB0` or `/dev/ttyACM0`
+    * on Linux: something like: `/dev/ttyUSB0` or `/dev/ttyACM0`
     * on OSX: something like: `/dev/tty-usb.serialAACC6789`
     * on Windows: something like: `COM1`
 * select a configuration file: from the folder `ssdn_python-master`: `examples/configuration/example_hiveconfig.xml`